How To Untangle Your Domain, Hosting, and Email

 Now imagine the headache if Joe’s Local Web Design suddenly goes under!

 While in the moment it likely feels like a simpler, quicker solution it can have some large negative impacts.
 Other than not having a website for a bit of time and having to reprint any business cards and sale materials with your new domain name you are more also starting your business all over from scratch online.
 The amount of time a business has owned a domain name is a factor in your search results rankings.
-If any external sites were linking to your site’s pages they now will be a “404, not found” error which are also very important to search rankings.
+If any external sites were linking to your site’s pages they now will be a “404, not found”.
+That error is also very important to search rankings (hint: it can hurt).
 This essentially erases all the work, time, and money you spent on your now non-existent site.

 This is partially why we also suggest our clients open their own accounts for these services.
-It’s not as streamlined or “easy” as clicking a single button but at the end of the day you will own your business’s online assets, not your developer.
+It’s not as streamlined or “easy” as clicking a single button.
+Though, at the end of the day you will own your business’s online assets, not your developer.